radoman2/odin-recipes/README.md

 # odin-recipes
-Practice of HTML and git skills learned through The Odin Project course.
+Practice of HTML, CSS and git skills learned through The Odin Project course.